 6. Format Review

-All ALM thesis projects must follow a specific Harvard University format.
+All ALM thesis projects must written in Microsoft Word and follow a specific Harvard University format.
 A properly formatted thesis is an explicit degree requirement; you cannot graduate without it.

 Your research advisor will complete the format review prior to submitting your thesis to your director for final grading according to the Thesis Timetable (see above).

 You must use our Microsoft Word ALM Thesis Template.
 It has all the mandatory thesis formatting built in.
 Besides saving you a considerable amount of time as you write your thesis, the preprogrammed form ensures that your submitted thesis meets the mandatory style guidelines for margins, font, title page, table of contents, and chapter heading.
 If you use the template, format review should go smoothly, if not, a delayed graduation is highly likely.